scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 #### Symbol

-In Scala, global symbol format is a concatenation of signatures of the owner chain of the corresponding global definition, where:
+In Scala, global symbol format is a concatenation of signatures of the owner chain of the corresponding global definition:

 * The owner chain of a definition is a list of its enclosing definitions starting with the outermost one, with the outermost definition being